BioinformaticsMUSC/biocm-seurat-docker/README.md

 singularity run -B /zfs/musc3:/mnt --pwd /mnt biocm-seurat_latest.sif
 ```
 Note the options used here:
--`-B /zfs/musc3:/mnt`: this command creates a link between the source directory (here, `/zfs/musc3`) and the destination directory inside the container `/mnt`.
+- `-B /zfs/musc3:/mnt`: this command creates a link between the source directory (here, `/zfs/musc3`) and the destination directory inside the container `/mnt`.
 You may link any source directory--those directories and files will then be accessible inside the container.
 If you save anything within those directories inside the container, it will exist when the container is done.
--`--pwd /mnt`: this sets the working directory inside the container to `/mnt`, which is the mounted volume linked to the source directory.
+- `--pwd /mnt`: this sets the working directory inside the container to `/mnt`, which is the mounted volume linked to the source directory.

 Alternatively, you can get shell access in the container by using this command:
 ```